cat-astrophic/molecules_of_freedom/README.md

 ## Description

-This repo contains all of the relevant files for a working paper on tariffs and carbon intensities.
-Included are two autoregressive models, two autoregressive spatial lag models, and the creation of four choropleths.
+This repo contains all of the relevant files for a working paper on the impact of tariffs on carbon intensities and co2 emissions.
+Included are four autoregressive models, four autoregressive spatial lag models, and the creation of six choropleths.